resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

      1     4     6     1     2
 ```

-The essence of simulation is using random numbers in a loop.
+Using random numbers in a loop is a major part of running simulations.
 For example let's say there is a panel of

 ### *Challenge*
 The birthday party problem is a classic example of how humans can underestimate chance events.